typelevel/fs2/site/docs/io.md

 However, such an implementation would echo bytes back to the client as they are received instead of only echoing back full lines of text.

+The [fs2-chat](https://github.com/functional-streams-for-scala/fs2-chat) sample application implements a multiuser chat server and a single user chat client using the FS2 TCP support and [scodec](https://scodec.org) for binary processing.

 ## UDP

 UDP support works much the same way as TCP.
 The `fs2.io.udp.Socket` trait provides mechanisms for reading and writing UDP datagrams.
 UDP sockets are created via the `open` method on `fs2.io.udp.SocketGroup`.
 Unlike TCP, there's no differentiation between client and server sockets.
 Additionally, since UDP is a packet based protocol, read and write operations use `fs2.io.udp.Packet` values, which consist of a `Chunk[Byte]` and an `InetSocketAddress`.
 A packet is equivalent to a UDP datagram.